sandviklee/Bedrev/README.md

 ## Installation & Setup

-As per recomendation from the instructor "Det er mye enklere for medstudenter å utforske systemet når dere setter opp en kjørende prototyp, samt at de fleste har godt av å ha vært igjennom dette nå" you don't need to install our project locally instead you should go to [the hosted instance](http://it2810-37.idi.ntnu.no/project2/) to see the project in action.
+As per recommmendation from the instructor "Det er mye enklere for medstudenter å utforske systemet når dere setter opp en kjørende prototyp, samt at de fleste har godt av å ha vært igjennom dette nå" you don't need to install our project locally instead you should go to [the hosted instance](http://it2810-37.idi.ntnu.no/project2/) to see the project in action.
 The hosted instance will be taken down after the project is graded.
 If you wish to run the project locally continue reading.

 ### Installation